Playwright

 exit $E2E_EXIT_CODE

-If you want to make sure the job doesn't terminate when the tests fail, we are saving the exit code and then returning it at the very end.
+If you want to make sure the job doesn't terminate when the tests fail, we save the exit code and return it at the very end.

 As of now, directory upload is not supported.
-So we are compressing the playwright-report directory so that all the artifacts are available as a single file.
+So we compress the playwright-report directory so that all the artifacts are available as a single file.